Colombians cheer killing of guerrilla kingpin

 "It is the most devastating blow this group has suffered in its history," Santos said, speaking at a military base in Popayan, a mountain town close to where Cano was killed.

-"I want to send a message to each and every member of that organization: 'demobilize' ... or otherwise you will end up in a prison or in a tomb.
+"I want to send a message to each and every member of that organisation: 'demobilize' ... or otherwise you will end up in a prison or in a tomb.
 We will achieve peace."

 DECADES OF DEATH

-Some Colombians spilled into the street overnight, dancing and chanting with joy: "Cano is dead!"
+Some Colombians spilt into the street overnight, dancing and chanting with joy: "Cano is dead!"
 Local media splashed photos of Cano across their front pages.

 While still supported in some hard left-wing circles due to the FARC's roots as a peasant insurgency, most Colombians saw Cano as a thug funded by the cocaine trade.
 As well as the deaths, high-profile kidnappings have traumatized the nation and tarnished its global reputation time-and-time again.